Arlen22/TiddlyServer/README.md

  - Uses a folder structure specified in settings.json allowing you serve any folders on the filesystem in whatever tree structure you like.
  - Serves any files found in the folder structure.
  - Saves individual files using the put saver.
+ - Allows you to upload a file to any directory (but not categories), or create new directories.
- - Loads data folders using a certain core/boot version (currently whatever gets installed with `npm install` or the bundled version if you use that) then forwards all requests to the server command.
+ - Loads data folders using TiddlyWiki then forwards all requests to the server command.
 All data folders are mounted on the path they are found at (e.g. `/personal/mydatafolder/`)
  - Saves a backup of the original everytime a single-file TiddlyWiki is saved (if a backup folder is specified in the settings file).

 ## One thing that needs to be noted